 Muscle Loss: By the time we reach our forties, we're no longer growing; in fact, we're actually shrinking to the tune of about 1 percent of muscle mass per year.
 That's 10 percent of our muscle mass in one decade.
 To counteract this, lift some weights, take up yoga or Pilates, or ride a bike.
 We can help replenish our diminishing muscle mass by adding it through good, old-fashioned exercise.

 Weight Gain: You may find yourself gaining weight around age 40.
-This isn't necessarily because you've become lazy or developed some passion for junk food; it's because around age 40 your metabolism—the process by which your cells harvest and use energy gained through food intake—has begun to slow.
-So, on a cellular level, you have gained a fondness for junk food because your cells are not processing your food as quickly and efficiently as they once did.
+This isn't necessarily because you've become lazy or developed some passion for junk food; it's because around age 40 your metabolism—the process by which your cells harvest and use energy—has begun to slow.
+So, on a cellular level, your cells are not processing your food as quickly and efficiently as they once did.
 Increase your intake of essential nutrients.
 Eat lean protein and fiber-rich foods, including fruits, vegetables, and whole grains.
-Consider supplemental nutrients like fish oil, vitamins, and Ubiquinol, which has been shown to fuel the cellular release of energy and aid in the elimination of harmful free radicals.
+Consider supplemental nutrients like fish oil, vitamins, and Ubiquinol, which has been shown to fuel the cellular release of energy and aid in the elimination of free radicals.

 Osteoporosis: Although osteoporosis affects both men and women, it afflicts significantly more women.
 With the drop in estrogen levels following menopause, bone density can begin to diminish, and the risk of fractures increases, particularly in the hip, knee, and wrist.
-Nutrition and exercise are always important, but osteoporosis can be efficiently fought by increasing your intake of calcium and Vitamin D. Other medications, such as bisphosphonates, are also available.
+Nutrition and exercise are always important, but the risk of osteoporosis may be reduced by increasing your intake of calcium and Vitamin D. Certain medications, such as bisphosphonates, are also available.

 Hopefully, as you enter your fifties, your daily stress level has dropped off a bit.
 There's no telling, of course, but many people report higher overall stress levels—due to family and work commitments, primarily—in their forties.
 But, alas, the fifties is the decade when the body begins to suffer from all that accumulated stress.